patrickmmartin/pith-writings/et_tu_delphi/article.md

   * hence a visual editor running your code live and handling exceptions for invalid states live in the IDE
   * its's unclear whether this was science fiction or alien technology

+>All objects on the heap
+I can already hear the screeches if the "performance flying monkeys", but it turned out I never really felt the pain over many years.
+Many complaints.
+But most issues were bad sql, bad file handling or bad algorithm choice